-27 Things I Won’t Buy in 2026
+27 Things I’m Not Buying in 2026

 Consumerism ran wild last year, fueled by endless social media scrolls, “must-have” trends, and late-night impulse clicks.